 *Emmanuel’s debut novel in development.
 Kindly anticipate.

-Sitting beside the smelly bus driver, I observed the traffic through the cracked windscreen.
-The vehicles were assorted- old, new and the rickety, all stretched out along the pothole-filled road while moving at a snail’s pace.
-It was almost a beautiful sight, and even though I was too frustrated to dwell much on the aesthetic perspective to it, I could not help but notice the yellow buses.
-I just was fascinated by those buses!
-Ever since my relocation to the city, I always observed how the yellow buses typically define the roads here.
-They make up a major means of transportation in Lagos and as a matter of fact I was commuting to work in one of them…
+Sitting beside the smelly bus driver, I observed the traffic through a cracked windscreen.
+All the vehicles in front of me were of assorted kinds- the old, the new/expensive and the rickety ones.
+They all made a long stretch along the pothole-ridden road, moving at a snail’s pace.
+It was almost a beautiful sight, although I was too uncomfortable to dwell much on the aesthetic nature of a gridlock.Yet, I could not help but notice the yellow buses.
+I just am fascinated by those buses!
+They are my favourite part of the Lagos traffic…

-Interestingly, despite the many things wrong with taking a bus ride in the city, I did enjoy being in Lagos traffic.
-It was a good way to observe the city because each time as I sat by the window, I always observed the different faces of the humans of Lagos.
-There were the kids on their way to school, the embittered house girl knocking their heads as she tugged them along the road.
-There were also the many workers stranded at bus stops as they waited for the BRT buses going to the Island.
-And of course there were the yellow buses and their drivers…those deserve an entire story dedicated to them alone.
+I must confess that despite the many things wrong with taking a bus ride in the city, I do enjoy it nonetheless.
+It’s always a good way to observe the city.
+Each time I’m in the bus, I always take time to observe the different faces of the humans of Lagos.
+Every one of the faces I see fascinates me.
+There’re the children on their way to school, the embittered house girl knocking their heads as she tugs them along.
+There are also the many workers stranded at bus stops as they wait for the BRT buses going to the Island.
+And of course, there are the yellow buses and their drivers!
+Those ones deserve an entire story dedicated to them alone.
 Meanwhile, there are many more interesting things to observe while in a Lagos traffic.
-For any fashion-inclined person, the traffic would be a good place to feed one’s eyes to different kinds of fashion statements.
-I for one have beheld all sorts, from the beautiful, simple to the wacky and outright outrageous.
+For fashion-inclined people like me, the traffic would allow you feed your eyes to different kinds of fashion statements.
+I for one have beheld all sorts, from the beautiful, simple to the wacky and outright outrageous!

 But as bad as life was, it felt good not having to hide under the canopy of the forests.
 I no longer had to run for cover as I did each time the shelling began.
 The new found freedom felt good and so I dedicated my days to feeling good, playing [the entire time] with the other children in the open yards.
 We played football with the human skulls that littered across my community.
 Those were the skulls of the unfortunate people who were not fast enough to escape the village as the Nigerian soldiers advanced upon us, as well as those stubborn enough to leave.
 There was this story of Eze for instance, a brilliant Science teacher who ran mad because of too many books in his brain according to legend.
 He had just been brought back to the village to be cared for by close relatives when the war broke out.
 Every day he sat in his late father’s easy chair telling all who cared to listen that the Biafran warlord Ojukwu was up to the task of crushing the Nigerian military.
 The day the Nigerian soldiers advanced deep into Biafra down to small town Igbere, Eze remained seated in that chair and refused to run with the others to the forest; he believed Ojukwu would save Biafra.
 Months later as we returned from the forest, we met his skeleton on the easy chair in front of his father’s house, but his skull was missing.
 There was no doubt to me that his was one of the skulls my friends and I kicked around in the form of football.
 But then again, there were those who were courageous enough to return home [in search of food/valuables] before the war ended.
 Perhaps my father’s skull was among those; my young mind could never know the truth to that.
 So I kicked those bones while having my fun, disregarding the elders’ warnings that we could get seriously injured.
 We were young and free, never caring about the risks of life.
 After all, what more violence could befall a tween who already nearly escaped bomb shrapnel cutting him to shreds!
 We saw enough violence to last forever, and the risks posed by playing with those skulls (with their jagged and sharp edges) meant nothing.
 Unfortunately, in the end the older people’s warnings came to pass when serious injuries resulted in infections that led to deaths.
 And it wasn’t until then that the bones were finally gathered and incinerated…